sam-xander/birdaNFT/README.md

 Front-end Developer
 -------------------

-Last year I transitioned to a career in front-end working with React, Next.js, TypeScript, SASS, Git and Tailwind CSS, etc. I've also used Bootstrap, WordPress, Figma, XD, Photoshop and Illustrator.
+Last year I transitioned to a career in front-end development working with HTML, CSS, JavaScript, React, Next.js, TypeScript, SCSS/SASS, Node.js, Jest, Git, Agile, Scrum, Tailwind CSS, Bootstrap, APIs, Open AI etc. I've also used Figma, XD, Photoshop, Illustrator and InDesign in my previous work as a UI/UX and digital designer.

 *   🌍  I'm based in the UK
-*   ✉️  You can contact me at [sam@samxander.com](mailto:sam@samxander.com )
+*   ✉️  You can contact me at [sam@samxander.com](mailto:sam@samxander.com)
-*   🧠  I'm currently learning Front-end on an edX Bootcamp
+*   🧠  I'm currently learning Front-end on an edX Bootcamp.
-*   🤝  I'm open to collaborating on open source projects
+*   🤝  I'm open to collaborating on open source projects.
-*   ⚡  I'm an avid climber in my spare time
+*   ⚡  Also, I love climbing in my free time!

 <h3 align="left">Let's Connect</h3>
 <p align="left">